monome/docs/norns/control-clock.md

 /param/output_level 0.5
 ```

-Please note that norns receives OSC messages on port `10111`.
+norns receives OSC messages on port `10111`
+{: .label}

 Want to see norns + OSC in action?
-Check out `@felart`'s [TouchOSC template](https://github.com/felart/Norns-TouchOSC) for the LEVELS, REVERB, and COMPRESSOR controls.
+Check out `@felart`'s [TouchOSC template](https://github.com/felart/Norns-TouchOSC) for the LEVELS, REVERB, and COMPRESSOR controls
+{: .label .label-grey}

 For more detail on norns + OSC scripting, please see [study 5](/docs/norns/study-5/#numbers-through-air).